 It’s been also suggested that the first playing cards were brought to Europe by the Egyptian Mamlukes in the late 1300s, by which time they had already bore close resemblance to the modern playing cards.
 In fact, the Mameluke deck included 52 playing cards of four suits: polo sticks, coins, swords, and cups.
 Each suit had ten 'spot' cards (cards differed from others based on the number of suit symbols) and three 'court' cards named King, Deputy King, and Second Deputy.
 The Mameluke court cards did not depict individuals but featured abstract designs.

 According to card game history, by the end of the 14th century, card games become a very popular pastime for Europeans, both aristocrats and commoners.
-Documents mentioning playing cards date from 1371 in Spain, 1377 in Switzerland and 1380 from numerous locations all across Europe, including France and Italy.
+Documents mentioning playing cards date from 1371 in Spain and 1380 from numerous locations all across Europe, including France and Italy.
 In his account book for 1392/3, Charles Poupart, treasurer of the household of the French King Charles VI, mentioned a payment for the making of three sets of playing cards.

 In the 15th century, the suits in the European playing cards varied.
 Although the deck typically contained four suits, there were also card decks with five suits and more.
 The German card deck featured hearts, bells, leaves, and acorns, which became the standard suits and are still in use in Eastern Germany for some games.
 In Italy and Spain, playing card decks displayed swords, batons, cups, and coins as the standard suits.
 The suits featured in the modern card deck, namely spades, hearts, diamonds, clubs, originated in France towards the end of the 15th century.
 While British card game lovers first used the Italian suits, they later switched to the more popular French suits.